andock/andock/docs/big-picture/introduction.md

 # Big picture.

-<b>Andock</b> is designed with two scenarios in mind:
+<b>Andock</b> is designed having two scenarios in mind:

-1. Host small to medium sized docksal projects in the cloud or on any bare metal server with minimal configuration effort and no need of any other server infrastructure.
+1. You can use andock to host small to medium-sized docksal projects in the cloud or on any Bare Metal Server with minimum configuration effort and without any other necessary server infrastructure.
-2. Host your project on Acquia, platform.sh etc and use <b>andock</b> for feature branch based review apps.
+2. If you host your project on Acquia, platform.sh or others, you can use <b>Andock</b> for unlimited staging environments.

-Your code must be managed by GIT.
-Andock will built and generate one environment for each git branch.
+Your code must be managed by GIT. <b>Andock</b> will build one environment for each git branch.
 The configuration is driven by a small number of YAML files in your Git repository

-<b>Andock</b> is a set of ansible roles to manage the complete build and deploy life cycle of your docksal project.
-With the power of ansible you can also easily extend the workflow.
+<b>Andock</b> uses a set of ansible roles to manage the complete build and deploy life cycle of your docksal project.
+Ansible offers an extensive kit, which allows you to extend the workflow according to your requirements.

-The <b>andock cli</b> is a simple command line tool to execute the roles.
-You can use the command line tool as docksal addon inside your porject, as standalone for non dockerized CIs, or as a docker image for dockerized CIs.
+The <b>Andock cli</b> is a simple command line tool.
+You can use it as docksal add-on in your project, as stand-alone for non-dockerized CIs, or as a docker image for dockerized CIs.

-You can use andock with or without an CI server.
+You can use andock with or without a CI server.

 ## "build &amp; deploy"
 Here a short overview of the two main phases.

 ### The build phase.
-You can optionally build your project with `anodck`.
-It also possible to build it with other tools like Acquia blt.
+You can build your project with <b>Andock</b>.
+It is also possible to build it with other tools like Acquia blt.

-* Checks out your git repository.
-* Run all task from `hooks/build.yaml`.
-* Optionally `fin up` a build environment to run unit tests like you would do it .
-* Push the result to an artifact repository.
+[DIAGRAM]
 [See configuration](../configuration/build.md)

 ### The deploy phase.
-* Checks out the built artifact git repository.
-* Generates `docksal-local.yml` and `docksal-local.env` configuration files.
-* Run all task from `hooks/init_tasks.yaml` or `hooks/update_tasks.yaml`.
-* Starts or update an docksal environment
-* Generate Let's encrypt certificates.
+[DIAGRAM]

 [See configuration](../configuration/environment.md)
 ### Getting started?
-If you are new to andock and want to give it a try:
+If you are new to <b>Andock</b> and want to give it a try:
 [5 minutes setup](../getting-started/docksal.md)

 To get an overview about the configuration check out: